Matus-Dubrava/aws/EC2/README.md

 -   Instances monitored by ELB are reported as: _InService_ or _OutOfService_
 -   Health Checks check the instance health by talking to it
 -   Have their own DNS name, we are never given an IP address

+## Considerations

+-   if you need to support static or Elastic IP address: use Network Load Balancer
+-   if you need control over your SSL cipher: use Classic Load Balancer
+-   if using container services and/or ECS: use ALB or NLB
+-   if you need to support SSL offloading: use ALB or CLB

 # Cloud Watch